 Gwen enjoys running to stay fit, with an annual goal of 1,000 miles.
 Gwen ran her first marathon at the age of 50 along with two of her daughters with a strong finish.

-Lila Guertin MyHealthStory’s VP of Practice Accounts, combines her experience in healthcare delivery and education in health informatics to assist providers and patients use the MyHealthStory system to its fullest, privately and securely.
+Lila Guertin, MyHealthStory’s VP of Practice Accounts, combines her experience in healthcare delivery and education in health informatics to assist providers and patients use the MyHealthStory system to its fullest, privately and securely.
 Through RelayHealth, Lila is a certified MyHealthStory Technology Evolution Specialist.
-Lila is also a professor at Santa Fe College in the Cardiovascular Program, where she teaches echocardiography, vascular sonography and patient care.
+Lila is also the director of the Cardiovascular Technology Program at Santa Fe College, where she teaches echocardiography, vascular sonography and patient care.

 Lila serves as CommunityHealth IT’s Honest Broker for the OneFlorida Data Trust Program.
 In addition to assisting providers and practices with MyHealthStory implementation, Lila helped develop the Health Information Technology Certified Manager – Physician Practice Certification Program for the national Professional Association of Health Care Office Management (PAHCOM).